3.3.4 Review of entitlement approaching the end of the second entitlement period

 for secondary psychiatric injuries, Agents should not have regard to these injuries when determining WPI (s56).

-The Agent and Self-Insurer should have regard to the following when making an administrative determination of a worker’s WPI:
+The Agent and Self-Insurer must have regard to the following when making an administrative determination of a worker’s WPI:

 -